Anthony Crowell: Academic career

-Crowell was named Dean and President of New York Law School in February 2012, following a unanimous vote of the Law School's Board of Trustees.
+Crowell was named Dean and President of New York Law School in February 2012, following a unanimous vote of the Law School's board of trustees.
 He also joined the faculty as Professor of Law and Distinguished Practitioner.
 He originally joined New York Law School in 2003 as an adjunct professor and continues to teach a course on New York City law there.
 He previously taught a course in state and local government law at Brooklyn Law School for 12 years.

 After being appointed Dean in 2012, Crowell set out to improve NYLS’ rankings and reintroduce NYLS as “New York’s Law School”.
-In 2012, New York Law School had the worst pass rate for first-time candidates who took the July bar exam, among 15 law schools in New York state.
-Crowell was "very disappointed" with these results, leading him to implement a "Jump Start" bar prep program that compensated students $500 for studying for the bar.
-The Jump Start program was successful in increasing the school's bar passage rate.
+In 2012, after being appointed Dean, Crowell introduced the Jump Start bar prep program to help students pass the accreditation exam.
 From 2012 to 2013, New York Law School saw the highest jump in bar passage rate in New York State.

 Since joining the school full-time, Crowell has worked with the faculty to develop the School's new top-to-bottom Strategic Plan.
 The plan embraces the structural changes in the legal marketplace, focuses on student and community engagement, scholarship, and has helped to shepherd a historic expansion of clinical and experiential learning using New York City as the classroom.
 The Strategic Plan was informed by a full scale operational review that the Dean and his team undertook to evaluate and implement new methods required for modern law school management.

 In September 2013, Crowell announced that New York Law School would offer a two-year J.D. honors program, beginning in January 2015, which will cost no more than two-thirds of a traditional J.D. program at the Law School.
 In recognition of the two-year program and other innovations, Crains New York Business included him in its list of “People to Watch in Higher Education.”
 Crowell was also interviewed by New York Public Radio and Bloomberg Law about the two-year program.

 In April 2015, Crowell announced the creation of a partnership between NYLS and the University of Rochester's Simon Business School.
 The partnership combines the educational capacities of both institutions to provide a collaborative legal and business education for students in NYLS’ Tribeca campus.
 Crowell has also overseen the development of the Joe Plumeri Center for Social Justice and Economic Opportunity, which supports free legal services provided by the NYLS pro bono law firm through a $5 million gift from businessman Joe Plumeri.

 Under Crowell's leadership, NYLS has risen from unranked in 2013 to #111 in 2016 in U.S. News & World Report's annual U.S. law school rankings.

+The Brooklyn Chamber of Commerce awarded Crowell the "Building Brooklyn Award" in 2013.
+Crowell introduced the "Campus Climate Survey" at NYLS to gauge and monitor the school's diversity, equity, and inclusion (DEI) plans and policies.
+He authored a chapter on civics education in Beyond Imagination?
+The January 6 Insurrection about the January 6 United States Capitol attack.